shinyquagsire23/monado/doc/tracing-perfetto.md

 # Tracing with Perfetto {#tracing-perfetto}

 <!--
-Copyright 2021-2022, Collabora, Ltd. and the Monado contributors
+Copyright 2021-2023, Collabora, Ltd. and the Monado contributors
 SPDX-License-Identifier: BSL-1.0
 -->

 ## Requirements

-Monado uses the [Perfetto][]/[Percetto][] framework for tracining support, you need to first build and install [Percetto][] in a place where CMake can find it.
+Monado uses the [Perfetto][]/[Percetto][] framework for tracing support.
+You need to first build and install [Percetto][] in a place where CMake can find it.
 Build [Perfetto][] (you will have gotten the source at least as part of build [Percetto][]).
 It is a good idea to familiarise yourself with Perfetto before proceeding.
-You then need to build Monado with CMake and give make sure `XRT_FEATURE_TRACING` is enabled.
+You then need to build Monado with CMake and make sure `XRT_FEATURE_TRACING` is enabled.

-* Build and install [Percetto][].
+* Build and install [Percetto][] - **note** Depending on the version of Percetto you are using you might need to have a release version of Perfetto available or use the one that is included in percetto.
+A release version of Perfetto is needed due to the `sdk/` directory and amalgamated files is only made there.
 * Build and get [Perfetto][] running.
 * Build Monado with CMake and with `XRT_FEATURE_TRACING` being `ON`.